Jay Tibbs

-Jay Lindsey Tibbs (born January 4, 1962) is a retired American Major League Baseball pitcher with a seven-year career from 1984 to 1990.
+Jay Lindsey Tibbs (born January 4, 1962) is an American former Major League Baseball pitcher with a seven-year career from 1984 to 1990.
 Tibbs graduated from Huffman High School in 1980, the same year he was named Alabama's High School Player of the year.
-He went on to play for the Cincinnati Reds, Montreal Expos, Baltimore Orioles and Pittsburgh Pirates.
+He played for the Cincinnati Reds, Montreal Expos, Baltimore Orioles, and Pittsburgh Pirates.
 He had two winning seasons and a career earned run average of 4.20.